-Looking to get away from the City?
-Perhaps you bogged down with work noise pollution and you want refresh.
-We’ve got here for you five recommendations.
-Some really beautiful and relaxing places all of which are within 2 hours of Tokyo by train.
+Looking to get away from the City in a Day-Trip accessible from Toyko?
+Perhaps you are bogged down with noise pollution and you want to refresh.
+We’ve got five recommendations here for you.
+Some are really beautiful and relaxing places, all of which are within 2 hours of Tokyo by train.

 Yokohama is one of the largest cities in Japan and only 40 minutes from Shibuya station.
 You can find plenty of amazing attractions here.
 So many different places how could you choose?
 Museums, parks, shopping malls, landmarks, and Chinatown all these are options.
 Let’s dive into a few of our personal highlights.